Goal journaling: How to use a journal to reach your goals

 Tips for reaching your goals with a goal journal

-When most people start their goal journal and start to plan, they are impatient.
+The biggest mistake people make when creating their goal journal and beginning to work on their plan is to start too fast.
 They want to reach their goals as fast as possible and try to make an explosive start.
-They do a lot from day 1, but 1 of 2 things tends to happen soon.
+They do a lot from day 1, but one of two things tends to happen soon.

 At some point, you’ll hit a plateau or a difficult period.
-It’ll be difficult to handle if you have been pushing with everything you got from day 1.
-It kills momentum, and only a few get past this.
+If you’re already doing everything you can and more, it’ll be difficult to handle this.
+There are a few things you can change, and you know that you aren’t able to increase effort.
+This tends to kill motivation and only a few get past this.

 The best way to create change is to do so slowly.
-Slowly work on creating new habits and increasing your workload.
+Slowly work on creating new habits and increasing your workload over time.
 When you give yourself time to adapt, you create a foundation for consistency which takes us to the second tip.

 Intensity isn’t the secret to success.
 Consistency is.
 It doesn’t mean that you have to put up top performances every day and constantly push yourself to the limit.
 It means that you continue to show up.
 Some days you might not do much, but you show up.